react-boilerplate/react-boilerplate/docs/general/deployment.md

     NPM_USE_PRODUCTION: false
 ```

-In the likely case of multiple environment, remove the `NodeCommand` entry and
+If you need to set up multiple environments, remove the `NodeCommand` entry and
 manually configure it per environment in the web console: _Configuration > Software > Node command_.

 _Step 3:_ Create a `.npmrc` file: